Sociology PhD

 Find out more about our postgraduate research student support

-We strongly encourage applicants to make direct contact with potential supervisors to discuss a research topic and proposal before applying formally online.
-Or you can contact the Sociology Postgraduate Research Director to discuss your PhD at Newcastle: Professor Simon Woods
+We strongly encourage you to contact potential supervisors to discuss a research topic and proposal before applying online.

 Find out more about: